 Whilst the insolvency laws in Australia and the U.S. have similar purposes, there are key diﬀerences between these regimes.
 Broadly speaking, Chapter 7 of the U.S. Bankruptcy Code (Chapter 7) is the equivalent to Australian liquidation.
 Certain features of administration and schemes of arrangement in Australia are analogous to Chapter 11 of the U.S. Bankruptcy Code (Chapter 11), however there are also signiﬁcant distinctions.

 Chapter 11 is intended to comprehensively deal with all creditors and other interest holders in a single process, which is intended to result in a plan of reorganisation.
 If approved, all secured debt will typically be treated under such plan and all unsecured debt and equity interests may be compromised.
 By contrast, a scheme of arrangement under Australian law would only deal with a speciﬁc class of debt.

 Filing for relief under Chapter 7 or Chapter 11 provides a debtor with a broad moratorium, which stays an array of creditor actions.
-This moratorium has some similarities to the stay applicable during an administration in Australia.
-However, the stay under a liquidation in Australia is more limited than a Chapter 7 or Chapter 11 moratorium, and there is no stay applicable to a scheme of arrangement under Australian law.
+This moratorium has some similarities to the stay applicable during an administration in Australia and in particular, since the introduction of the ipso facto regime in 2018.
+However, the stay under a liquidation in Australia is more limited than a Chapter 7 or Chapter 11 moratorium

-Under Chapter 11, a debtor and its management are permitted to continue operating the business and acting for the company (except in limited circumstances).
+Under Chapter 11, a debtor and its management are permitted to continue operating the business and controlling the company (except in limited circumstances and subject to court supervision).
 Chapter 11 is a 'debtor in possession' regime.
 By contrast, the Australian regimes (except for a scheme of arrangement) all involve the appointment of an external administrator who takes control and management of the debtor company.